How Accountability Partners Benefit

 Like watching a flower bloom, you see the transformation in your partner.

-Sure, there might have been setbacks and failures along the way.
+Sure, there might have been setbacks and mistakes along the way.
 But you can celebrate each victory and encourage your partner to continue down the path of accomplishment.